transmart/transmartApp-DB/postgresql/searchapp/README.txt

 c.
 In searchapp/prerequisites.sql, update the locations of the tablespace to be created SEARCH_APP.
 Verify that these directories exist with proper permissions.

-The searchapp schema can be created thru either the dump file or the raw scripts.
+The searchapp schema can be created thru the SQL scripts.

-Using dump file:
-a.  execute SQL in preqrequisites file by running script or running the commands manually
-b.  execute pg_restore command:
-     pg_restore -d transmart searchapp.pgdump.tar

-OR

 Using scripts:
 a.
 In searchapp/start.sh, update the "pgbin" variable to the path where the psql executable file is on the server being run on